MAT103 Calculus I

 Who takes this course?
 Most students in this course are first-year students, many of whom are still undecided about a major.
 If you consider economics or any of the natural sciences this course is a must.
 Many students interested in medicine or public policy also take this course.

+The math placement workshops at registration in the Fall are designed to help you think about whether you are ready for 103, regardless of standardized test scores.
 Talk to your advisers and listen to what they say with an open mind.
 Advice from other students is useful, but advisers have a broader perspective about the Princeton academic experience.

 - You want to take MAT103 but it is probably a stretch.
 Your advisers are telling you to take MAT100 but that does not feel right to you.
-Make sure you leave room in your schedule to take 100, and remember that 100 is offered only in the fall semester at a single time.
+Make sure you leave room in your schedule to take 100, and remember that 100 is offered only in the fall semester at two times.
 If you do sign up for 103, you will take a placement quiz early in the semester.
 Take this placement recommendation seriously and be ready to make adjustments if necessary.
 The sooner you commit to the right course, the better.

 - You want to be an economics major and your math placement says MAT103, but you have heard that MAT175 is actually much easier than MAT103.
 It is just not true that 175 is easier than 103, and it is very difficult to do well in 175 without a solid knowledge of the material in 103.